Andrea planned her own wedding during the pandemic, which was an incredibly stressful time. She learned a few tricks along the way.

 Many of his concerns were similar to mine.
 He also was worried about putting on extra weight, thinking about the future, and the budget.
 He also thought a lot about whether I was happy.

-Below are some ways to limit stress.
-The hub will also look at popular stressful items and how to cope with everything.
+Below are some ways to limit stress, as well as common wedding stressors and how to cope with them.

 Stress Coping Mechanisms

 Go to bed at a decent time.
 Have a consistent sleep schedule.